somedatapacket/docs.humio.com/content/configuration/_index.md

 # There will be a sub-directory for each combination that exists.
 # (Since v1.1.10)
 MAX_DATASOURCES=10000

+# Compresions level for data in segment files.
+Defaults to 9, range is [1 ; 17]
+# COMPRESSION_LEVEL=9

+# (Approximate) limit on the number of hours a segment file can be open for writing
+# before being flushed even if it is not full.
+MAX_HOURS_SEGMENT_OPEN=720

 # Let Humio send emails using the Postmark service
 # Create a Postmark account and insert the token here